Stepping into the Software 3.0 Era

 scripts/ or MCP

-Slash commands let you blend HITL with automation naturally.
-Compare it to a familiar CLI pattern:
+Slash commands let you easily blend HITL with automation.
+Compare it to a CLI pattern you already know:

 # Traditional CLI